catseye/The-Dossier/article/Lost Games.md

 being some kind of wizard, but I might be conflating it with other games I saw at that time.

-### Ninja game

-*   available for: TRS-80

-Side-scroller.
-You play a ninja, with a sai.
-You travel rightward (you cannot stop.)
-Hazards include ninjas travelling leftward, rocks on ground, rocks falling from sky(?).
-You can dispatch all(?) of these hazards with your sai.
-I cannot remember if you can jump.
-Istr mountains in the background.
-Or a sort of temple that you eventually reach?
-I may be confabulating that.

 ### Would you two like you join me on a fantasia?

 *   seen-on: Arcade